GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/03.021-030/06.Again-We-Meet/docs.md

 ---
+title: |
-title: 26.
-Again We Meet
+    026. Again We Meet - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 026.
+Again We Meet.
+Father, again in Jesus' name we meet,  And bow in penitence beneath Thy feet;  Again to Thee our grateful voices raise,  To sue for mercy, and to sing Thy praise.
+    keywords:  |
-    keywords: Church Hymnal, Again We Meet, Father, again in Jesus' name we meet,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Again We Meet, Father, again in Jesus' name we meet.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 26. AGAIN WE MEET
+## 026. AGAIN WE MEET
+####  Church Hymnal 1941,

 ```txt

 1.
 Father, again in Jesus' name we meet,
 And bow in penitence beneath Thy feet;